artjomTerminator01/calendar/README.md

 - **Admins** to manage employee schedules and work assignments
 - **Clients** to book available time slots for services

+App is Desktop first, not focused on mobile views

 ## 🚀 Main Technologies

 ### Backend